projetos-codic-ibict/dspace-updater-tool/readme.md

       pg_dump --dbname=postgresql://dspace:dspace@192.169.5.126:5005/dspace > dump.sql
     ```
 - Copy the DSPACE_DIR from the old DSpace to any locaiton in the new DSpace;
+- Copy and paste the file `upgrade-variables.properties.EXAMPLE` to `upgrade-variables.properties`;
 - Fullfill the variables in `upgrade-variables.properties` ;
 > [!IMPORTANT]
 > This file has some tips which can help to fill in the variables.